JoeOCT91/JmiaTask/README.md

 3. The result list page:
     - It's a page that shows the query and respective result, like Google Search.
+    - Reaching the bottom loads the next page (pagination).
     - For each result item should be displayed this information:
         - Image;
         - Name and brand;